Kamaleshwaran11/kamaleshwaran11.github.io/README.md

 - Clean and responsive design
 - Projects with GitHub repository links
-- Sections for skills, education, and certifications
+- Sections for skills, education, certifications, and more
-- Dark mode support
 - Smooth navigation and animations

 ## 🚀 Built With